Start9Labs/documentation/site/source/service-guides/vaultwarden/bitwarden-client-setup.rst

                     :width: 40%
                     :alt: vaultwarden-firefox-self-host

             #.
-Now we need to grab the address of our Vaultwarden server.Paste the address into your extension and click "Save".
+Now we need to grab the address of our Vaultwarden server.
+Paste the address into your extension and click "Save".

                 .. figure:: /_static/images/services/vaultwarden/bitwarden-firefox-setup-step2.png
                     :width: 40%